 the brief

-Clinton Street was about creating a home worthy of its history, while reworking it to suit modern family life.
+The Clinton Street renovation was about creating a home worthy of its history, while reworking it to suit modern family life.
 The aim was not a standard Federation renovation, but something a little unexpected – thoughtful, layered and quietly confident.
 A key part of the brief was improving the floor plan to better capture natural light and ensure spaces like bathrooms weren’t occupying the best positions on the block.

 The client